-Some Teachers, Principals and Students Condemn Trump Transgender Policy
+Some Teachers, Principals And Students Condemn Trump Transgender Policy

 America

-Some Teachers, Principals and Students Condemn Trump Transgender Policy
+Some Teachers, Principals And Students Condemn Trump Transgender Policy

 Some students, principals, parents and attorneys have condemned the Trump administration's decision to remove some federal protections for transgender students.

-Those protections had been issued by President Obama, who cited the federal Title IX law, and instructed public schools last year to allow transgender students to use restrooms and locker rooms that match their gender identities.
+Those protections had been issued by President Barack Obama, who cited the federal Title IX law, and instructed public schools last year to allow transgender students to use restrooms and locker rooms that match their gender identities.

-But the Departments of Education and Justice on Tuesday reversed that guidance, allowing state and local officials to pass rules that discriminate on the basis of gender identity without risk of losing federal funds, as we reported.
+But the departments of Education and Justice on Wednesday reversed that guidance, allowing state and local officials to pass rules that discriminate on the basis of gender identity without risk of losing federal funds, as we reported.

 In response to the news, the National Association of Secondary School Principals, which petitioned the federal government to issue the guidelines last year, said in a statement "rescinding the guidance will discourage educators' efforts to support transgender students, and embolden their harassers."

-Note: A previous version of this story incorrectly said the transgender policy guidance had been reversed on Tuesday.
-It was on Wednesday.